domhnallohanlon/thunkable_extensions/_posts/2017-04-30-how-to-add-extensions.md

 Extensions are very easy to add to your Thunkable apps - there are only a simple few steps.

 #### Step 1
-Navigate to <a href=http://app.thunkable.com>app.Thunkable.com</a> and login using your Google Account.
 <br>
 You should now see a screen with this at the top:
 <img src="http://domhnallohanlon.com/thunkable_extensions/assets/post_assets/how_to_add_extensions/Step2.png" alt="app.thunkable.com">